johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 ### Overview for Part 1

 For this case study, we'll build a custom transporter to work with the [Faye](https://faye.jcoglan.com/) message broker.
 Faye is a simple OSS JavaScript publish/subscribe message broker that runs nicely on Node.js.
-Getting it up and running, and understanding its API, are simple making it a convenient target.
+Getting it up and running, and understanding its API, are simple, making it a convenient target.
 At the same time, it provides [all the features Nest needs](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3#broker-message-protocol) to build a transporter.

 Faye uses a very simple &#8212; almost *canonical* &#8212; publish/subscribe protocol, as depicted in Figure 1 below.